Double-Duty Layered Enchilada Casserole

 - 3 cups shredded Mexican cheese blend, divided

 - 1 can (10 ounces) enchilada sauce

-- Shredded lettuce and chopped fresh tomatoes, optional
+- Optional: Shredded lettuce and chopped fresh tomatoes

-Bake, covered, 20-25 minutes or until heated through.
+- Bake, covered, 20-25 minutes or until heated through.
 Sprinkle with remaining cheese.
-Bake, uncovered, 10-15 minutes longer or until cheese is melted.
+Bake, uncovered, until cheese is melted, 10-15 minutes longer.
 Let stand 10 minutes before cutting.
 If desired, serve with lettuce and tomatoes.

 Freeze option: Cover and freeze unbaked casserole.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 375°.
 Cover casserole with foil; bake as directed, increasing covered time to 40-45 minutes or until a thermometer inserted in center reads 165°.
 Serve as directed.

 Nutrition Facts1 piece (calculated without toppings): 409 calories, 17g fat (7g saturated fat), 60mg cholesterol, 1031mg sodium, 41g carbohydrate (5g sugars, 6g fiber), 25g protein.

 I made it with Hormel chili.
 Pretty tasteless.
 I am going to try it with chili beans and picante sauce instead of the beans and enchilada sauce.
 We doused it good with picante just to get some flavor.
 Also trying Armour chili.
 Followed recipe exactly except for the chili.
 No stars.